jhayer/tutorials/mib_basic_ngs.md

 On this metagenomic dataset, we will perform:
 - quality control
 - taxonomic classification of the reads
-# -> do we do tax class before assembly or not?
 - de novo assembly of the trimmed reads
 - alignment of the obtained contigs to the reference genome of the detected virus of interest
 - mapping of all the dataset's reads back to the viral contigs to close the gaps